AriFordsham/GHCWiki/friday-ideas.md

  * Discussing dynamic linking
  * Strategies in debugging GHC and RTS.
  * Improve instance deriving: allow deriving Enum for more types, allow deriving Eq, Ord, Show for GADTs. -- Bjorn Bringert
+ * A walkthrough of GHC's intermediate outputs and how they are related to the various stages charted in http://cvs.haskell.org/trac/ghc/wiki/Commentary/Compiler/HscMain

 == General Organization ==
 The above are specific projects or subgroups that might form.
 What about more generally?
 How should we organise the day?